dylanops/docker-odoo/README.md

 # Odoo 16

-The repository support run odoo 16 in docker on Arm architecture such as Mackbook M1/M2
+The repository support run odoo 16 in docker on ADM/ARM architecture

 ## How to run?